-We’ve been so busy since the arrival of son number #2 that I have only just realised that son #1 is still in a night nappy.
+We’ve been so busy since the arrival of our second son that I have only just realised that son number one is still in a night nappy.

 This transition hasn’t felt like a priority while our family has grown, and to be completely honest, the idea of having any less sleep has been extremely unattractive!

 How to know when it’s time to ditch night time nappies